 Offer Live Chat on Your Website

 Integrating live chat to your website ensures that you instantly reach out to customers landing on your website.
-Live chat operators can ask online customers how they can be of assistance.
+Live chat for websites can ask online customers how they can be of assistance.
 Chat agents can see what webpage customers are on and what products they are looking for.
 Based on this, they can offer live help.
 Providing live chat service to your website visitors ensures instant human help and makes the customer support process more efficient.
 According to research by Forrester, 44% of online consumers say that having questions answered by a live person while in the middle of an online purchase is one of the most important features a website can offer.
 Therefore, ensure proactive live help is available round the clock on your website and business app.

 Instantly Notify Glitches